supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-pricing.md

 - Consumer behavior modification through strategic pricing design
 - Organizational change management essential for pricing success

+## Guest Introduction

+"Today we're joined by Evan Reese, and Evan represents something our industry desperately needs right now – someone who understands that pricing isn't just about setting numbers, but about fundamentally shifting consumer behavior.

+Evan comes to us from the hotel industry, where he spent years in an environment where every room, every night, is a perishable asset.
+But what makes Evan's perspective so valuable for attractions operators is that he's made the jump from hospitality to our industry, and he's seeing things we've been missing.

+Here's what interesting about Evan's approach: he doesn't start with dynamic pricing algorithms or fancy software.
+He starts with what he calls 'pricing hygiene' – the unsexy but critical work of making sure your prices are consistent across every channel where your tickets are sold.

+Because here's the reality he's uncovered: you can have the most sophisticated dynamic pricing on your website, but if you have 150 other websites selling your tickets at different prices, you're actually undermining your entire strategy.

+Evan's also building his own company in the career management space, so he understands both the consultant perspective and the entrepreneur's reality of building something from scratch.

+But what I think will resonate most with our audience is Evan's philosophy that pricing should be about creating the patterns you want to see, not just taking advantage of demand spikes.

+Evan, welcome to Signal.
+Let's dive into how attractions can build pricing as a true competitive advantage."

 ## Part 1: The Pricing Hygiene Foundation (8-10 minutes)

 ### Opening Questions